 Over-75 and vulnerable to be offered another Covid booster in spring

-A further Covid-19 booster jab for the vulnerable in Autumn 2022 is likely to be needed, says the JCVI
+A further booster jab for vulnerable in autumn 2022 is likely to be needed, says the JCVI

-As revealed on Sunday by The Independent, people at higher risk from Covid-19 will be offered a further vaccination to help protect against severe Covid disease.
+Over-75s and vulnerable younger people will be offered a second booster jab to help protect against severe symptoms, as revealed on Sunday by The Independent.

-The government’s Joint Committee on Vaccination and Immunisation (JCVI) has advised an additional booster, for over 75s and children over 12 who are immunocompromised, should be offered the jab six months after their last vaccine.
+The government’s Joint Committee on Vaccination and Immunisation (JCVI) has advised an additional booster, for over-75s and people aged over 12 who are immunocompromised, should be offered the jab six months after their last vaccine.

 The vaccines used in the spring programme will be the 50mcg Moderna vaccine or 30mcg Pfizer/BioNTech vaccine for adults aged 18 and over.

-The JCVI also said a further booster in the Autumn of 2022 is likely to be advised for those who are at high risk.
+The JCVI also said a further booster in autumn this year is likely to be advised for those who are at high risk.

 The news comes as prime minister Boris Johnson is expected to confirm the ending of coronavirus restrictions, in its “living with Covid” strategy on Monday evening.